Rockford Area Historical Society, Rockford, Michigan

 Founded in 1967 to preserve the area's rich heritage

 Serving the entire Rockford area since 1976

 The RAM will be CLOSED until further notice due to concerns about the Covid-19 virus.
 All Historical Society meetings and RAM events are also canceled.

 The health and safety of our guests and volunteers are our primary concerns.

 Updates will be posted here, on our FaceBook page, and on a sign at the RAM.

-This exciting new area in the museum now features the history of Rockford as told through postcards from the museum's archives and from the private collection of Terry Konkle, Rockford Area Historical Society President.
+A Revolving Exhibit area in the museum now features the history of Rockford as told through postcards from the museum's archives and from the private collection of Terry Konkle, Rockford Area Historical Society President.

 During this time when the museum is closed, visit the